Nassau County Medicaid Planning Lawyer

 - Transferring Assets Too Late

-Waiting too long to transfer assets may result in penalties or ineligibility.
-Make sure to start planning early enough to comply with Medicaid’s look-back period. - Improperly Structuring Gifts
+Waiting to transfer your assets may cause penalties or ineligibility.
+Begin planning early enough to stay ahead of the five-year look-back period. - Improperly Structuring Gifts

 Contact us today at (516) 908-8842 to schedule your consultation with an experienced Nassau County medicaid planning lawyer and protect your assets.